Hemanth1711h/DS606-CAPSTONE/README.md

 ## 🛠️ Methodology

-Data Collection
+✅Data Collection
 We collected ball-by-ball and match-level cricket data from official databases and match logs, including umpire decisions and review outcomes.

-Data Preprocessing
+✅Data Preprocessing
 We cleaned the data by removing duplicates, handling missing values, dropping irrelevant columns (e.g., toss decision, TV umpire), and correcting data types.
 We also one-hot encoded categorical variables and removed constant features.

-Exploratory Data Analysis (EDA)
+✅Exploratory Data Analysis (EDA)
 We visualized the data using histograms, count plots, pie charts (for target distribution), and correlation matrices to understand patterns, class imbalance and relationships between variables.

-Feature Engineering
+✅Feature Engineering
 We engineered new features and selected the top 15 important variables using feature importance from RandomForest and SelectKBest.
 We also applied domain knowledge to retain relevant cricket-specific variables.

-Feature Scaling
+✅Feature Scaling
 We standardized continuous features using StandardScaler to ensure uniform scale across features before feeding them into machine learning models.

-Model Selection
+✅Model Selection
 We selected both traditional and ensemble models:

 ![image](https://github.com/user-attachments/assets/a52c1df8-f053-4e2d-b0c0-714377f62acd)

-Traditional Models: Logistic Regression, Decision Tree
+✅Traditional Models: Logistic Regression, Decision Tree

 Ensemble Models: Random Forest, AdaBoost, Gradient Boosting, XGBoost

+Stacking using Logistic Regression, Random Forest, AdaBoost, Gradient Boosting, XGBoost as Meta Model

-Model Training
+✅Model Training
 We split the data into training and test sets (with stratification) and trained models using hyperparameter tuning techniques like GridSearchCV and RandomizedSearchCV.

-Model Evaluation
+✅Model Evaluation
 We evaluated models using metrics such as accuracy, precision, recall, F1 score, ROC-AUC, and confusion matrices on both training and test sets.
 We also visualized FCNN training history (accuracy, loss) over epochs.

-Visualization and Communication
+✅Visualization and Communication
 We created visual summaries, including pie charts, bar plots for feature importance, and training vs. validation curves, to communicate insights and explain model decisions.

-Monitoring & Future Work
-Although deployment is out of scope, we identified the need for future monitoring using live match data and retraining models as new umpire decision data becomes available.

 ---